kunalgorithm/salon/README.md

 ## Upcoming

-- Smooth the movement: 30 fps
-- two arrows at the same time .
-- speed
-- initials
+- Video for each person hovers above their icon, and dissapears when out of proximity

+* initials in each player's icon. copy over mutations from master.
-- move around on mobile - joystick
+* move around on mobile - joystick

-- audio - haven't built before
-- mash two arrows & go diagonal
-- see radius of ability to speak
-- `transform-translate` is much more performance than `position: absolute`
+* `transform-translate` is much more performance than `position: absolute`